adamsjoe/lumiradx_tech_test/README.md

 **Method: GET Testname: _testChangingPage_**

-This test will pass in a different page number and check that the page in the reponse matches the page number passed in.
+This test will pass in a different page number and check that the page in the response matches the page number passed in.

 _Tests_